danielheene/docker-core-stack/README.md

 # docker-core-stack
-A small docker-compose stack which I regularly deploy to my docker servers.
+A small docker-compose stack which I use as basic setup for my non-production docker environments.

 ## Services